tarwn/lessthandot-hugo/blogs/content/posts/2012-01-25-automating-index-statistics-collection.md

   - Microsoft SQL Server Admin

 ---
-Undeniably, the largest impact a database administrator can have on a database server’s performance is with indexing.
+Undeniably, the largest impact a database administrator can have on a database server's performance is with indexing.
 One index can mean the difference between a 30 minute overall time of execution or a few seconds overall time of execution.
 At the same time, indexing can have a negative impact on overall database server performance.
 This negative impact can be from too many indexes, overlapping indexes, or indexes that are not defined correctly.

 Jason Strate ([Blog][1] | [Twitter][2]) has written an [index analysis script][3] that can assist in showing statistics for all types of index-related topics including missing indexes, foreign key indexing, alignment of indexes, and overall performance of an index.
 To further the value of this script Jason has developed, we can automate the use of the script by utilizing SQL Server Integration Services to execute the script and export the results to a file that can be later analyzed.
 This gives us analysis over time, proactive analysis on a database that may change often for query needs and retention of performance impacts from that analysis for later review.

 **Designing an SSIS Package**

-The design of the SSIS package that will use Jason’s script involves utilizing dynamic features and methods.
+The design of the SSIS package that will use Jason's script involves utilizing dynamic features and methods.
 This dynamic nature of the package will allow for the script to be executed on several SQL Server Instances and several databases that are located on each of those instances.

 **The Design**